tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_rate_limiting_and_thresholds.md

 GitHub's documentation explains rate limits for authenticated versus unauthenticated requests, the header returned and the meaning of the rate limiting titles (`X-RateLimit-Limit`, `X-RateLimit-Remaining`, and `X-RateLimit-Reset`), how to check your current usage, increasing the rate limit for a specific application, what happens when rate limits are abused, and more.

 {% include random_ad2.html %}

-Here's a great example of the rate limits section from the Github API:

 ### Linkedin